BIDS-apps

 Skull-stripping

-The skullstrip-tool is a wrapper around the synthstrip tool that writes BIDS valid output
+The skullstrip-tool is a wrapper around the synthstrip tool that writes BIDS valid brain extracted output data:

 bidsfolder pattern